Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 architectures to see how a code performs on each one.
 Like our sprinter, the times of benchmarks depends on a number of things: software, hardware or the computer itself and it’s architecture.

-## What is HemeLB?
-HemeLB is a 3D blood flow simulation code based on the lattice Boltzmann method.
-It is an open-source code built using C++ and MPI and has demonstrated excellent scaling performance on some of the largest and fastest supercomputers on the planet.
-One particular challenge for simulating the typically sparse domains characteristic of blood vessels is dealing with the sparse domain space - for a bounding box of a given domain maybe 1% (and often much less) actually consists of fluid that you are interested in studying.
-During its development, HemeLB has been specifically optimised to efficiently study such domains.
-The full feature version of HemeLB can be found [here](https://github.com/hemelb-codes/).
-However for this lesson, we recommend using the HemePure example - a version of HemeLB that has further optimisations for scalable simulation on CPU based machines.

 > ## Callout: Local vs system-wide installations
 >
 > Whenever you get access to an HPC system, there are usually two ways to get access to